evavanweenen/riskadjustment/README.md

 ## Data
 To run the preprocessing of the Nationwide Readmissions Database, run the script [data_pipeline.py](../blob/main/data_pipeline.py).

-Please make sure before doing so all of the files listed underneath are downloaded.
+Please make sure before doing so all of the files listed here are downloaded:
+* The Nationwide readmissions database is not open source and has to be downloaded yourself.
+It is easiest if you put this in `data/NRD/`.
-* The files under **Cohort inclusion/exclusion tables of [1]** and **Conversion of ICD-10 codes to CCS codes** will be available on this github page in  `data/ccs/`.
+* The files under **Cohort inclusion/exclusion tables of [1]** and **Conversion of ICD-10 codes to CCS codes** are available on this github page in  `data/ccs/`.
 However, if you wish to download a newer version, please follow the instructions underneath.
 * The files under **Conversion of ICD-10 to ICD-9 codes** and **Medical embeddings of [2]** have to be cloned from the respective github pages, but this is automated in the script [run_data_pipeline.sh](../blob/main/run_data_pipeline.sh).
-* The Nationwide readmissions database has to be downloaded yourself.
-It is easiest if you put this in `data/NRD/`.
+Also, see instructions underneath.

 The preprocessing of the NRD can be done using [data_pipeline.py](../blob/main/data_pipeline.py).
 Note that the NRD is quite big, so might likely not fit into your RAM.
 After preprocessing, the following files should be saved:
 * `labels.csv` (for each patient whether a patient was readmitted or not)